rootial/cointools/coingecko/README.md

 wget https://github.com/rootial/cointools/blob/main/coingecko/candy.sh
 ```
 ### update the cookie
-you can find the cookie in the chrome `Dev Tools | Networks` by inspecting any request to `https://www.coingecko.com`.
+login your acccount and you can find the cookie in the chrome `Dev Tools | Networks` by inspecting any request to `https://www.coingecko.com`.

    ![image](https://user-images.githubusercontent.com/3824034/123220564-a9c66580-d500-11eb-9e74-0167cd16a4ee.png)
 change the cookie variable in `candy.sh`